-Strategic Moves: 3 years later Bookmark has been added
+Strategic Moves: 3 years later has been saved

 Strategic Moves: 3 years later

 With the introduction of global workforce management initiatives, greater cross-border fluidity among the workforce, and anticipated diversification of the assignees and deployment models, global mobility is required to provide more creative deployment solutions together with analytical capabilities which lead to strategic global workforce insights to assist companies in pursuing business and talent goals.